RainerGaier/Namibia-2026/content/index.md

 | - 2 X Satellite phones (For emergencies in the remote areas, where there is no Cell / Wi-Fi)<br>                                  |
 | - Walkie talkies                                                                                                                  |
 |                                                                                                                                   |
-> [!Attention] Each biker / biker buddy should carry one set of basic tools and tyre repair
+> [!Attention] Each biker / biker buddy should carry one set of basic tools and tyre repair stuff

  ---
 ## Regional map